Sikatram/computer-science/python.md

 ### Creating a Comment

-Comments starts with a #, and Python will ignore them:
+Comments start with a #, and Python will ignore them:

 ```python
 #This is a comment